Spirent/iTest-assets/Libraries/Test.Equipment/TestedBySpirent/di_iperf_windows/README.md

-Project: Iperf Server - Windows
-Description: QuickCalls and response map examples
-Category: library
-Class: Tested by Spirent

 1 QuickCall Library in project://di_iperf_windows
 ## Library: project://di_iperf_windows/session_profiles/iperf_server_base_qc.fftc
+Description:
-Description: v 0.1
+v 0.1

 ### RunTraffic
 Run traffic on Iperf for the specified duration.
 Returns bytes transferred and bit rate for upstream and downstream in a JSON block.

 Argument | Description
 ------------ | -------------
-server_address | Address of the Iperf server to send traffic to. ex.
-192.168.1.1 run_time | Time in seconds to run traffic bandwidth | Target bandwidth in bits/sec.
+server_address | Address of the Iperf server to send traffic to. <br>ex.
+192.168.1.1<br>
+run_time | Time in seconds to run traffic bandwidth | Target bandwidth in bits/sec.
 Will run unlimited if left as default.
 ### StartServer